If you want to decoupage with maps, you’ll love this map clock! It’s very easy to make with a few simple supplies and Mod Podge.

 I had to jump on board the map craft train, my friends.
 I hadn’t done a map decoupage craft yet and figured it was just about time.
 I needed a gift for a dude and figured something like this would be perfect for his office or man cave.
 I think it would make a great Father’s Day craft, too!

 In addition to decoupage, I used gold and distressing for a more vintage look, and I’m really happy with the results.
-This clock is very easy to make – here’s how I did it.
+This clock is very easy to make – here’s how I made this wood craft.

 DIY Map Clock